cosmos/ibc/IBC_WORKING_GROUP.md

 - Chris Hibbert, Software Developer at Agoric
 - Brian Warner, Software Developer at Agoric
 - Jae Kwon, Founder of Tendermint and Cosmos Network
+- Anca Zamfir, Distributed systems engineer at the Interchain Foundation